rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/fireboltCalls.md

 ### Examples:
 * `Given '3rd party app' invokes the 'Firebolt' API to 'get device id'`
 * `Given 'test.test.test' invokes the 'Firebolt' API to 'get device id'`
+* `Given 'secondary 3rd party app' invokes the 'Firebolt' API to 'get device id'`
-* `And '3rd party app' invokes the 'Firebolt' API to 'get device id' on 'device1' device`
+* `Given '3rd party app' invokes the 'Firebolt' API to 'get device id' on 'device1' device`
+   - This should launch the default 3rd party app on device1(this is same as default device) and then call the device.id api
+* `Given 'Secondary 3rd party app' invokes the 'Firebolt' API to 'get device id' on 'device2' device`
+  - This should launch the secondarty 3rd party app on device2 and then call the device.id api
+* `Given 'appId' invokes the 'Firebolt' API to 'get device id' on 'device2' device`
+  - This should launch the app with the appId specified on device2 and then call the device.id api
+*  `Given 'Secondary 3rd party app' invokes the 'Firebolt' API to 'get device id'`
+  - If device identifier is not present, there is no need for a launch.
+It will just need to invoke the api

 ## '(.+)' registers for the '(.+)' event using the '(.+)' API